 Chris Froome among riders to be tested for coronavirus as UAE Tour cancelled

-Mark Cavendish will also be tested after the final two stages of the race on Friday and Saturday were abandoned.
+The final two stages of the race on Friday and Saturday have been called off.

 Four-time Tour de France winner Chris Froome and star sprinter Mark Cavendish are among riders who will be tested for the coronavirus after the UAE Tour was cancelled amid health fears on Thursday.